 People with a strong internal locus of control believe that the responsibility for whether or not they get reinforced ultimately lies with themselves.
 Internals believe that success or failure is due to their own efforts.
 In contrast, externals believe that the reinforcers in life are controlled by luck, chance, or powerful others.
 Therefore, they see little impact of their own efforts on the amount of reinforcement they receive.

 Rotter has written extensively on problems with people's interpretations of the locus of control concept.
 First, he has warned people that locus of control is not a typology.
-It is not an either/or proposition.
+It represents a continuum, not an either/or proposition.
 Second, because locus of control is a generalized expectancy it will predict people's behavior across situations.
-However, there may be some specific situations where people, for example, who are generally external behave like internals.
+However, there may be some specific situations in which people who, for example, are generally external behave like internals.
 That is because their learning history has shown them that they have control over the reinforcement they receive in certain situations, although overall they perceive little control over what happens to them.
 Again, one can see the importance of conceiving of personality as the interaction of the person and the environment.